Ten-Mao/novel-style-revision/README.md

 * "novel-style-revision.style": Set your target writing style.
 Default : "村上春树".
 * "novel-style-revision.language": Set your writing language.
 Default: "简体中文".
 * "novel-style-revision.selectColor": Set the color of the background of the selected text.
 Default: "rgba(255, 0, 0, 0.3)".
-* "novel-style-revision.followingThink": Open the following think. if True, LLM will auto think after several seconds you stop typing.
+* "novel-style-revision.followingThink": Open the following think. if true, LLM will auto think after several seconds you stop typing.
 Default: true.
 * "novel-style-revision.followingThinkInterval": Only valid when followingThink is True.
 And it means the milliseconds of the interval of auto thinking.
 Default: 3000.
 * "novel-style-revision.baseURL": Set the base URL of your LLM API.
 Default: "https://open.bigmodel.cn/api/paas/v4/chat/completions".
 * "novel-style-revision.apiKey": Set the API key of your LLM API.